Board of Directors

 Deanna Moisset is currently the Supervisor of Gifted and Talented Education (GATE) for the Omaha Public Schools.
 Prior to her current position she was a high school math teacher and a curriculum specialist.
 She holds degrees or certificates in education, mathematics, urban education and educational administration and is currently pursuing a certificate in gifted education.
 Deanna paints her passion for education with broad strokes.
 In addition to programs with a focus on leadership, she is an advocate for programs such as Advanced Placement, Dual Enrollment, Destination Imagination, Bricklayer Coding, and Academic Pentathlon.
 She also believes in providing development for the whole child.
 The OPS GATE Curriculum Framework embraces critical thinking, creative thinking, problem solving, inquiry, cultural proficiency, meta-cognition, and affective skills.

-Hillary has over 17 years’ experience professionally fundraising as well as grant making in various organizations in the Omaha Community.
+Hillary has over 19 years’ experience professionally fundraising as well as grant making in various organizations in the Omaha Community.
 She currently is the Director of Development at Joslyn Art Museum, where she oversees all fundraising and philanthropy work to ensure our community is connected to art.
 She has extensive experience working with capital campaigns, giving circles and engaging young professionals in philanthropy.
 She is committed to giving back to the community through her work and own personal time – volunteering on the board of Film Streams, Opera Omaha Guild, and a member of the Anti-Defamation League Education Committee.
-She also volunteers with Lutheran Family Services and No More Empty Pots.
+She also volunteers with No More Empty Pots.
 Hillary believes in youth leadership programs and the power they bring to their participants and volunteers.
-When not working or volunteering, Hillary can be found cooking, reading, and spending time with her husband, John and three girls – Sophia, Arianna and Helena.
+When not working or volunteering, Hillary can be found cooking, reading, and spending time with her husband, three daughters.

 Jay is an entrepreneur, author and angel investor who, during the past two decades, has educated tens of thousands of nonprofit professionals on how to leverage marketing and technology to do more good.
 His TEDx talk on company culture has more than 1 million views.
 He serves on the boards of the Lincoln Community Foundation, the Lincoln Chamber of Commerce, Lincoln Partnership for Economic Development, NUtech Ventures, Prosper Lincoln, Nebraska Angels, and Nonprofit Hub and is the founder and CEO of Firespring—a B Corporation that was named by Inc. Magazine in 2016 as one of America's "50 Best Workplaces."
 Jay is an avid traveler with a passion for snow skiing and scuba diving.
 In 1981, he attended his first Launch workshop and has been a zealous supporter of the organization ever since.